openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 12: LED frame – colour when OFF

 LED frame – colour when OFF
-This parameter defines the LED colour when the device is OFF.
+<p&gtThis parameter defines the LED colour when the device is OFF.</p&gt
 The following option values may be configured -:

 | Value  | Description |